toddledev/documentation/docs/04-get-started/01-overview/index.md

 ## Apps

 Apps in Nordcraft are full web applications composed of pages, components and elements.
-Nordcraft is built on standard HTML, CSS and JavaScript, so you can create anything from simple pages to complex interactive experiences.
+Nordcraft is built on standard HTML, CSS and JavaScript.
+Anything you can build for the web, you can build with Nordcraft.

 Learn more about [creating an app](/get-started/create-a-project#create-an-app) in Nordcraft.